Covered employers. Employers that have an apprenticeship training program.

 Covered employers.
 All employers with 15 or more employees are subject to the recordkeeping requirements of the Texas Human Rights Commission Act.

 Required.
 When a complaint of discrimination has been made, employers must make and keep records relevant to the determination of whether unlawful employment practices have been or are being committed, preserve the records for the period required by the Commission or court order, and make reports from the records per the Commission's rules or court order.
-Such reports must conform to those required by the United States ...
+Such reports must conform to those required by the United States Code ...